 Turn on the centrifuge and fast cool it up to 4 °C.

-Thaw 3-5 µg of a myocardial sample in a Petri dish filled with 2.5 mL of RELAX-ISO solution.
+Thaw 3-5 µg of a myocardial sample in a Petri dish containing 2.5 mL of RELAX-ISO solution.

 Cut the tissue in small pieces with a scalpel blade (Figure 2).
 Cut the sample in a precise way to avoid unnecessary cells damage.

-Transfer the 2.5 mL of RELAX-ISO solution with the tissue to a Potter-Elvehjem glass with a cut pipette tip.
+Transfer the 2.5 mL of RELAX-ISO solution with the tissue to a Potter-Elvehjem glass using a cut pipette tip.

 Mechanically disrupt the tissue with a grinder at a rotation speed of 30-40 rpm.
 Press the tissue 3 times for 2 s each to obtain a good cell suspension.